rhaamo/ARP-2600/README.md

 | Board 5-1           |            |     |          |        |

 # Notes
-## All jacks PCB or not
+## All panel jacks
-- determine how they are correctly wired, tip/sleeve/shunt
+- check if they are properly labelled/wired

-- might want to wait until I get the PJ301BM connectors, and PCBs etched
+## Original schematics
+- The jacks have S and T, S represent SHUNT, T for TIP, and the circle seems the SLEEVE
+- an UP arrow is +15V, a DOWN arrow is -15V

+## Patroche reverse
+- Some typos presents, missing items in BOM, and some components are mislabelled in the PCB placement pictures